 British Colonial Rosewood Glass Front CabinetMid 19th century

-An antique British colonial glass front cabinet in rosewood with a deep cornice with a band of egg and dart carving.
-The frieze relief carved with Fleur-de-Lis. (stylized lily flowers).
-The cabinet has double doors with ten beveled glass panels within a rosewood frame; they open to reveal four shelves.
-The base has two drawers with a sunburst carving and a recessed brass handle, the bottom finished with a carved moulded edge and resting on four melon-sectioned feet.
+A beautiful British colonial glass front cabinet in rosewood with a flat overhanging top and fleur-de-lis carving on the frieze.
+The cabinet has double doors with eight bevelled glass panels within a rosewood frame; they open to reveal four shelves.
+The base houses two drawers that are carved with a sunburst design, centred with the original recessed brass handle.
+The bottom finished with egg and dart carving on the edge and resting on four melon sectioned tapered feet.
+The sunburst or “Surajmukhi” is a typical motive of the state of Gujarat signifying prosperity.

 British colonial India